-Always something of a frustrated painted, and a composer manqué, I wanted to give my book the textures of music, the sensuousness of paint, to convey through the theme and characters of Voss what Delacroix and Blake might have seen, what Mahler and Liszt might have heard.
+Always something of a frustrated painter, and a composer manqué, I wanted to give my book the textures of music, the sensuousness of paint, to convey through the theme and characters of Voss what Delacroix and Blake might have seen, what Mahler and Liszt might have heard.
 (The Prodigal Son in Patrick White Speaks, p.
 16)

 With Kathy Volkov in The Vivisector, White seems to have succeeded in conveying what de Maistre and Bacon might have seen, "what Mahler and Liszt might have heard":

 Suddenly Katherine Volkov bowed her head.
 Although she had closed her eyes, it was she, not the vegetable conductor, who was in control.
 Because she willed it, from her quivering shoulders to the toe of her arrogant shoe, they were carried away on the wave of violins.
 And Katherine Volkov was parting the music with her long strong arms.
 Her entranced eyes were at times as fixed as electric light bulbs, as she mounted, and mounted, the flood, at times closed, while she flowed with the stream of overscented dreamed-up music: or curled, an archetypal figure he could no longer recognize, in the troughs between certain waves.
 (The Vivisector, p.
 523)

 This injection of music into the book, greatly valued as it is, comes at prodigious cost.